How Turkey's Sunni axis ambitions could disrupt global oil markets and affect your gas prices

 In the coming weeks, the Turkish government is expected to announce a new series of economic agreements with Saudi Arabia and the United Arab Emirates.
 These agreements could include significant investments in Turkey's energy sector, as well as cooperation on regional security issues.
 A surprising detail is that Turkey's plans may actually be aided by the United States, which has been seeking to reduce its reliance on Iranian oil and may see Turkey as a more stable alternative.
 The US has already begun to increase its military presence in the region, which could provide a boost to Turkey's ambitions.

-How Iran's lost mines in the Strait of Hormuz could spark an oil price crisis and affect your portfolio
+How Iran's drone attacks near the Strait of Hormuz could disrupt global oil supplies and shock your wallet